What is Goodwin Connections?

-- If your application is COMPLETE, we will notify you by the dates below if you will move on to a virtual applicant meeting, or if your application is declined.
+- If your application is COMPLETE, we will notify you by email if you will move on to a virtual applicant meeting, or if your application is declined.

 - The applicant meetings will be conducted via Zoom and are the last stage of the application process.